gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 validates that the request corresponds to a file the client is authorized to access, and then returns a token to the client.
 The client then transmits that token to the file server, which, after confirming its validity, returns the file.

+#### Push Mode
+In Push mode, the Karmada control plane (Karmada Controller Manager) directly accesses the kube-apiserver of each member cluster to get status and deploy manifests.
+The karmada-agent is not required.

+##### Actors
+* User - Executes Karmada CLI to join/unregister clusters.
+* Karmada CLI - CLI tool that calls Karmada control plane (Karmada Controller Manager) API to join/unregister clusters.
+* Karmada Controller Manager - Creates/updates/deletes Cluster object representing the registered cluster.
+* Member cluster - Its kube-apiserver is directly accessed by Karmada control plane (Karmada Controller Manager).

+##### Workflow
+1. User executes kubectl-karmada join to register a cluster.
+2. The CLI calls Karmada control plane API to create Cluster object.
+3. Karmada control plane directly interacts with cluster's kube-apiserver for status and manifest deployment.
+4. User executes kubectl-karmada unjoin to unregister the cluster.
+5. The CLI calls Karmada control plane API to delete Cluster object.

+In summary, Karmada control plane (Karmada Controller Manager) will access member cluster's kube-apiserver directly to get cluster status and deploy manifests.

+#### Pull Mode
+In Pull mode, the Karmada control plane (Karmada Controller Manager) does not directly access the member cluster.
+Instead, access is delegated to the Karmada Agent component deployed on each cluster.

+##### Actors
+* User - Executes Karmada CLI to join/unregister clusters.
+* Karmada CLI - CLI tool that calls Karmada control plane API to register clusters.
+Also deploys karmada-agent.
+* Karmada Controller Manager - Creates/deletes Cluster object representing registered cluster.
+Does not directly access cluster.
+* Karmada Agent - Agent deployed on each cluster that handles communication with Karmada.
+* Member Cluster - Its API server is accessed by the karmada-agent, not directly by Karmada.

+##### Workflow
+1. User executes karmadactl register to deploy karmada-agent and register a cluster.
+2. CLI calls Karmada API to create Cluster object and deploy karmada-agent.
+3. Agent creates ServiceAccount and RoleBinding for API access.
+4. Agent watches karmada-es namespace and reports status to Karmada.
+5. User executes karmadactl unregister to delete karmada-agent.
+6. User manually deletes Cluster object from Karmada.

+In summary, Karmada control plane (Karmada Controller Manager) will access Karmada Agent component deployed on each cluster to get cluster status and deploy manifests.

 ### Goals
 The intended goals of the projects including the security guarantees the project